aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/icsskeyframesrule/_index.md

 ---
 ## ICSSKeyframesRule interface

-The name property of the CSSKeyframeRule interface gets and sets the name of the animation as used by the animation-name property.
+The CSSKeyframesRule interface represents a complete set of keyframes for a single animation

 ```csharp
 public interface ICSSKeyframesRule : ICSSRule